History of the Chicago Grid System

 The same principle applies to the north-south thoroughfares.
 There’s Halsted Street (800 West), Ashland Avenue (1600 West), Western Avenue (2400 West), Kedzie Avenue (3200 West), Pulaski Avenue (4000 West), Cicero Avenue (4800 West), and, well, you get the picture.
 These major arteries all stand a mile apart.
 Heading east, there’s Cottage Grove Avenue (800 East), Stony Island Avenue (1600 East), Yates Avenue (2400 East), and soon you’ve driven into the lake.

-Hold on: The south side has a few wrinkles.
+Hold on: The south side has a few wrinkles in the Chicago grid.
 The first mile south of Madison Avenue contains twelve rather than eight city blocks, ending at Roosevelt Road, which is 1200 South.
 The second mile south of Madison contains ten city blocks and ends at Cermak, which is 2200 South.
 The third mile south of Madison contains nine city blocks and ends at 31st street, which is 3100 South.
 From there, it’s smooth sailing.
 There are eight blocks to a mile, and each block is named for its location, meaning that 39th Street (also known as Pershing Road) is a mile south of 31st Street.
 The city ultimately terminates at 138th Street, which is (quick! do the math!) a bit more than sixteen miles south of Madison Street.

 Okay, let’s do some figuring.
 We hop on our bikes and ride from one golf course to another.